ahmedmurtazamalik/clutchnet/README.md

 ---

-## 🎨 Visual Redesign Details (Before vs. After)
+## 🎨 Visual & UI Design Details

-A comprehensive redesign has been implemented to replace generic tech layouts with an authentic sports broadcast interface:
+The platform features an authentic, immersive sports broadcast interface:
 * **The "Jumbotron" Scoreboard:** The top banner layout is modeled on an arena center-hung display with retro scoreboard digital timers.
 * **The Hardwood Floor:** A custom court-grid line shader is layered onto a deep charcoal mesh background.
 * **Admission Tickets:** Matchups in the sidebar list are styled as physical tickets complete with circular coupon border cuts and dashed separation lines.